jramos-br/jsdoc-summarize2/README.md

  */
 ```

-When JSDoc runs, the plugin changes the original comment block as follows.
+When JSDoc runs, the plugin changes the original comment block as follows:

-- A summary tag was created from the first (untagged) description.
+- A summary tag is created from the first (untagged) description.
-- The two other descriptions were combined into a single one.
+- The two other descriptions are combined into a single one.

 ```js
 /**